truthcoin/blocksize-market/README.md

 2. Familiarize yourself with [trading via market scoring rules](http://www.truthcoin.info/papers/LogMSR_Demo.xlsx).
 3. Help me combine the two!

-Markets with MSRs are updated with a single formula, and single-party atomic state update (just like passing around a single Bitcoin).
+Markets with MSRs do not need complex order book trade-matching technology.
+They are updated with a single formula, by a single-party atomic state update (just like passing around a single Bitcoin).
 They have [already been implemented](https://github.com/truthcoin/truthcoin-cpp/blob/master/src/primitives/market.h) in my larger project, Truthcoin.

 The remaining technical piece is a simple "freezing" of the market prices (also already implmented in Truthcoin) at their final values.
 However, while in Truthcoin this is very complex, here we want something different and simpler: 4 of 7 multisignature reports.